• Skip to main content

 Front on image of crepe cake on cake stand with two slices cut to of it.

-Being the first crêpe layer cake shared on my website, I've kept it simple and kept it more as a base recipe that we can build on later on.
-The crêpes and whipped cream are infused with pure natural vanilla beans, creating the familiar aromatic fragrance and creamy, well-rounded taste to this crêpes cake that we all know and love.
+I've kept this Crêpes Cake simple as more of a base recipe that we can build on later on.
+The crêpes and whipped cream are infused with pure natural vanilla beans, creating the familiar aromatic fragrance and creamy, well-rounded taste that we all know and love.

 Jump to: